Skip to article frontmatterSkip to article content

 "prompt": "Explain quantum computing simply.",

-"chosen": "Imagine a coin spinning in the air—it's both heads and tails until it lands.
+"chosen": "Imagine a coin spinning in the air.
+It's both heads and tails until it lands.
 Quantum computers work with information in that 'spinning' state, processing multiple possibilities simultaneously.",

 "rejected": "Quantum computers use qubits which leverage quantum superposition and entanglement to perform computations exponentially faster than classical computers by exploiting quantum mechanical phenomena."